etpalmer63/amrex/Docs/sphinx_documentation/source/GPU.rst

 throughout the documentation.
 However, application teams can also use OpenACC or OpenMP in their individual codes.

-At this time, AMReX does not support cross-native language compliation (HIP for non-AMD systems and DPC++ for non Intel systems).
+At this time, AMReX does not support cross-native language compilation (HIP for non-AMD systems and DPC++ for non Intel systems).
 It may work with a given version, but AMReX does not track or guarantee such functionality.